Teaching and Assessment

 How can I find out about how well my child is doing?

-If your child is continuing to have significant difficulties affecting their ability to make appropriate progress in line with their peers, further external expertise may be requested.
+In many cases, children with identified needs will continue to find aspects of school life challenging.
+Because of this the provision put in place by the school is designed to help the children to better manage their challenges on a day-today basis.
+If your child is continuing to have significant difficulties which affect their ability to make appropriate progress in line with their peers, external expertise may be requested.
 Additional funding is available for children who meet the statutory higher needs criteria.
 This can be accessed using the Local Authority process and the guidance in the Banded Funding Criteria.
-Where this is agreed, a Pupil Resource Agreement will be drawn up and implemented with the school's Educational Psychologist and other professionals where appropriate.
-Further details about this process will be explained in the LA Local Offer.
+If this is agreed, a Pupil Resource Agreement will be drawn up and implemented with the school's Educational Psychologist and other professionals where appropriate.
+Further details about this process are explained in the LA Local Offer.

 How will teaching be adapted to meet the needs of my child?